Are you looking for an alternative to a 12-step program?

 This “S-to-S” connection is the engine of the LifeRing recovery process that they practice in their meetings, both in-person and online.
 They call it “Empowering Your Sober Self.”

-The LifeRing process is strength-based; it works by positive reinforcement of qualities that you already have.
-You can find a meeting, books, brochures, and other information by visiting their website.
+The LifeRing process is strength-based; it works by reinforcing qualities you already have.
+You can find meetings, books, brochures, and other information on their website.

 Contact Life Ring in the California area at 510-763-0779 or Toll-Free: 1-800-811-4142